 Anxiety and divorce go together.
 In fact, I think anxiety and fear are two of the most prevalent emotions in divorce, and they last the longest.
 If you think about it, it makes sense.
-Between worry about children, finances, living alone, the divorce process itself, maintaining a relationship with your ex, and dating, stress levels can go off the charts!
+Between worry about children, finances, living alone, the divorce process itself (litigation or mediation), maintaining a relationship with your ex, and dating, stress levels can go off the charts!
 The good news is, there are productive ways of dealing with divorce anxiety.

 Some people go on medication to deal with divorce anxiety.
 There is absolutely nothing wrong with it and you should never feel embarrassed or ashamed about it.
 Other ways of dealing with divorce anxiety include exercise, yoga, meditation, lifestyle choices, therapy, faith and something I’m going to address below—thinking differently.

 Here are 9 things you might be thinking during your divorce, and 9 ways to think differently.
 My hope is that they ultimately help you in dealing with divorce anxiety:

 2. I’m really scared.

 I have the power to recognize that fear is normal, but manageable.
 I also have the ability to use fear to drive me, motivate me, and energize me to achieve great things.
 I’m not going to beat myself up for being scared, I’m going to recognize it, and then breathe deep and do the best I can.

 3. My financial picture seems bleak.

 Everyone feels insecure about money during a divorce, even really wealthy people.
 The key is to stay calm, and have a plan.
 I will connect with a financial planner and have him or her help me figure out how much income I have, my total assets, how much I spend, and what I need to be financially secure.
 Then I might have to make changes.
 Spending changes, or getting a job.
 But it’s OK.
 I am smart and I will address it as best I can.

 4. I hope my divorce doesn’t affect my children in a negative way.